 Post-Playing Career

 Flanagan was elected to the Orioles Hall of Fame in 1994.
 He served as Baltimore pitching coach under manager Phil Regan in 1995.
 After a stint as an Orioles announcer in 1996 and 1997, he was again the club's pitching coach on skipper Ray Miller's staff in 1998.
 He then returned to the broadcast booth for the next four years.
 After the 2002 campaign, he was named co-General Manager of the team along with Jim Beattie.
+The Orioles were going through a difficult period at the time and online journalists nicknamed the tandem "Beatagan".
 Beattie was fired after the 2005 season, and Flanagan held the job alone until Andy MacPhail joined the team in 2007.
 He remained with the Orioles until 2008 and later spent a third go-round as one of the club's broadcasters.

 Personal Life

 Mike and his wife Kathy were the parents of one of the first "test-tube babies" to be born in the United States; their daughter Kerry Ellen was born in 1982 as a result of in-vitro fertilization, just the 8th such baby born in the country, and the first to be born naturally, not through cesarean section.

 Flanagan was found dead on his property in rural Maryland on August 24, 2011.
 The medical examiner ruled that he had died of a self-inflicted shotgun wound; he was having financial difficulties at the time of his death.
 He was 59.
 The Orioles elected to wear a black patch reading "Flanny" on the right shoulder of their uniform for the remainder of the season in his honor.

 - AL Cy Young Award Winner (1979)

 - 15 Wins Seasons: 5 (1977-1980 & 1982)